What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 You can respond to this and work with them to find a system of management that works better for both of you.
 You may also find that some of your workers are dealing with higher-than-average email loads that can’t easily be rebalanced; if this is the case, you can work with them to identify the roots of the problem and build strategies to address it.

-There’s another way email monitoring can help you draw conclusions about your organization; you can gain insight into the ebb and flow of work as it occurs on an organizational level.
+There’s another way email monitoring can help you draw conclusions about your organization’s email productivity; you can gain insight into the ebb and flow of work as it occurs on an organizational level.
 Almost every business in every industry has some kind of busy season, with some examples more prominent than others.

 For example, retailers are plainly aware that November and December will be their busiest and most significant months of the year due to holiday shopping, but a B2B enterprise may not realize that they tend to make more sales earlier in the month, or that most customer communication happens on a Monday or Tuesday.

-With email data visualization, it’s possible to learn how this ebb and flow applies to the email workload of your employees.
+With email data visualization tools, similar to other business analytics tools, it’s possible to learn how this ebb and flow applies to the email workload of your employees.

 So what kinds of takeaways can you get from understanding this ebb and flow?